-- 13.1.
-The ACD must ensure that counterparty risk arising from an OTC derivative is subject to the limits set out in paragraphs 12.6 and 12.9 above. - 13.2.
-When calculating the exposure of a Sub-fund to a counterparty in accordance with the limits in paragraph 12.6 the ACD must use the positive mark-to-market value of the OTC derivative contract with that counterparty. - 13.3.
-An ACD may net the OTC derivative positions of a Sub-fund with the same counterparty, provided they are able legally to enforce netting agreements with the counterparty on behalf of the Sub-fund. - 13.4.
-The netting agreements in paragraph 13.3 above are permissible only with respect to OTC derivatives with the same counterparty and not in relation to any other exposures the Sub-fund may have with that same counterparty. - 13.5.
-The ACD may reduce the exposure of Scheme Property to a counterparty of an OTC derivative through the receipt of collateral.
-Collateral received must be sufficiently liquid so that it can be sold quickly at a price that is close to its pre-sale valuation. - 13.6.
-The ACD must take collateral into account in calculating exposure to counterparty risk in accordance with the limits in paragraph 12.6 when it passes collateral to an OTC counterparty on behalf of a Sub-fund. - 13.7.
-Collateral passed in accordance with paragraph 13.6 may be taken into account on a net basis only if the ACD is able legally to enforce netting arrangements with this counterparty on behalf of that Sub-fund. - 13.8.
-The ACD must calculate the issuer concentration limits referred to in paragraph 12.6 on the basis of the underlying exposure created through the use of OTC derivatives pursuant to the commitment approach. - 13.9.
-In relation to the exposure arising from OTC derivatives as referred to in paragraph 12.6 the ACD must include any exposure to OTC derivative counterparty risk in the calculation. - 13.10.
-The ACD measures the creditworthiness of counterparties as part of the risk management process.
-The counterparties of these transactions will be highly rated financial institutions specialising in these types of transactions and approved by the ACD which may give rise to a conflict of interest.
-For further details of the ACD's conlict of interest policy please see "Conflicts of Interest".
+- 13.1 The ACD must ensure that counterparty risk arising from an OTC derivative is subject to the limits set out in paragraphs 12.6and 12.9above. - 13.2 When calculating the exposure of a Sub-fund to a counterparty in accordance with the limits in paragraph 12.6the ACD must use the positive mark-to-market value of the OTC derivative contract with that counterparty. - 13.3 An ACD may net the OTC derivative positions of a Sub-fund with the same counterparty, provided they are able legally to enforce netting agreements with the counterparty on behalf of the Sub-fund. - 13.4 The netting agreements in paragraph 13.3 above are permissible only with respect to OTC derivatives with the same counterparty and not in relation to any other exposures the Sub-fund may have with that same counterparty. - 13.5 The ACD may reduce the exposure of Scheme Property to a counterparty of an OTC derivative through the receipt of collateral.
+Collateral received must be sufficiently liquid so that it can be sold quickly at a price that is close to its pre-sale valuation. - 13.6 The ACD must take collateral into account in calculating exposure to counterparty risk in accordance with the limits in paragraph 12.6when it passes collateral to an OTC counterparty on behalf of a Sub-fund. - 13.7 Collateral passed in accordance with paragraph 13.6 may be taken into account on a net basis only if the ACD is able legally to enforce netting arrangements with this counterparty on behalf of that Sub-fund. - 13.8 The ACD must calculate the issuer concentration limits referred to in paragraph 12.6on the basis of the underlying exposure created through the use of OTC derivatives pursuant to the commitment approach.

+13.9 In relation to the exposure arising from OTC derivatives as referred to in paragraph 12.6the ACD must include any exposure to OTC derivative counterparty risk in the calculation.